 Stocks and shares ISA

 Interestingly, some providers have found a loophole to this rule and will let you open multiple cash ISAs with them.
-Also, the rule only applies to ISAs you’re currently paying into – you can open a new ISA of the same type each year with a different provider (unless it’s a Help to Buy ISA).
+Also, the rule only applies to ISAs you’re currently paying into – you can open a new ISA of the same type each year with a different provider.
 The old one can simply sit there and earn interest.

 Remember, it’s sensible to save no more than £85,000 with the same provider.
 Anything over this won’t be protected by the Financial Services Compensation Scheme.